OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/install-tf-rhosp-ziu.rst

 +----------------------------------+----------------------------------+

-A different procedure is followed for upgrading to earlier target Tungsten Fabric releases in environments using RHOSP13 orchestration.
-See `Upgrading Tungsten Fabric with Red Hat Openstack 13 using ISSU <rhosp13-issu>`_.
+A different procedure is followed for upgrading to earlier target OpenSDN releases in environments using RHOSP13 orchestration.
+See `Upgrading OpenSDN with Red Hat Openstack 13 using ISSU <rhosp13-issu>`_.

-If you want to use this procedure to upgrade your Tungsten Fabric release to other releases, you must engage Juniper Networks professional services.
+If you want to use this procedure to upgrade your OpenSDN release to other releases, you must engage Juniper Networks professional services.
 Contact your Juniper representative for additional information.